AdamAtri/CardsAgainstHumanitySERVER/README.md

 CardsAgainstHumanitySERVER
 ==========================
-This is the SERVER application for a software implementation of the game CARDS AGAINST HUMANITY.
+This is the SERVER application for a software implementation of the game CARDS AGAINST HUMANITY.<br/>
+The server manages game play, allowing multiple concurrent games, while tracking the action from every round of play.</br>

 <strong>Technology used:</strong><br/>
 **All code proudly written in VB.NET (VS2013 IDE)